hasiya/FHIR_Project/README.md

 # FHIR Project

-This is project is developed as part of [EMIS Group](https://www.emishealth.com/) interview process.

-To Run The Dockerized Django project clone or download the git repository and run following docker command.

-    docker-compose up

-Once the docker image is up go to [0.0.0.0:8000/admin](https://0.0.0.0:8000/admin).
-Then use the following login details to log in.

-    Username - user
-    Passowrd - pwd
+This project is developed as part of a technical assignment for a company that supplies software in various areas of Healthcare.
+I was given some [FHIR](https://www.hl7.org/fhir/overview.html) data and the task was to transform these FHIR messages into a more workable format preferably in a tabular format.

 The Git repo File structure